 Combine the ingredients for the dough.
-Place the yeast and warm water in the bowl of a standing mixer (or a large bowl, if mixing by hand), stir to combine, and let it sit until dissolved.
+Place the yeast and warm water in the bowl of a stand mixer (or a large bowl, if mixing by hand), stir to combine, and let it sit until dissolved.
 Place the milk, egg, oil, sugar, and salt in a medium bowl and whisk to combine.
 Add this to the yeast mixture and stir until combined.
 Add all the flour and stir until it forms a shaggy dough.

-Knead the dough: Knead at low speed, or by hand against the counter, for 8-10 minutes, until smooth but slightly tacky.
-It should spring back when poked.
+Knead the dough.
+Knead on low speed or by hand against the counter until smooth but slightly tacky (it should spring back when poked), 8 to 10 minutes.

 Let the dough rise 1 hour.
 Cover the bowl with a kitchen towel or plastic wrap.
-Let the dough rise in a warm spot until doubled in bulk, about an hour.
+Let the dough rise in a warm spot until doubled in bulk, about 1 hour.

-Shape the rolls: Dust your work surface with a little flour and turn the risen dough out on top.
-Divide the dough into 12 pieces with a bench scraper.
+Divide and shape the rolls.
+Dust your work surface with a little flour.
+Scrape the dough onto the flour.
+Using a bench scraper, divide the dough into 12 pieces.
 To shape into rolls, tuck the edges underneath to form a plump little package, then roll the dough against the counter or between your palms until round.

 → Read more about this technique: How to Shape Dinner Rolls.

-Heat the oven and let the rolls rise: Line a 9x13 pan with parchment and spray with nonstick coating.
+Heat the oven and let the rolls rise again.
+Line a 9x13 baking dish with parchment paper and spray with cooking spray.
 Arrange the rolls inside the baking dish so that they are spaced a little apart.
 Let the rolls rise until they look pillowy and fill the pan, 30 to 40 minutes.
 Meanwhile, arrange a rack in the middle of the oven and heat to 375°F.

 Brush the rolls with butter.
 Melt the butter and brush it over the risen dinner rolls.
 This helps the tops to brown and keeps the crust soft.

-Whole Wheat Rolls: Substitute 1/2-1 cup of the all-purpose flour with whole wheat flour and prepare the recipe as usual.
+Whole wheat rolls: Substitute 1/2 to 1 cup of the all-purpose flour with whole wheat flour and prepare the recipe as usual.
 The texture of the rolls will be a bit more dense, but still very delicious.

-Baking Rolls on a Sheet Pan: These rolls can also be backed on a sheet pan if you'd prefer not to have the tear-away edges.
-Line a sheet pan with parchment or non-stick liner and space the rolls a few inches apart.
+Baking rolls on a baking sheet: These rolls can also be baked on a rimmed baking sheet if you'd prefer not to have the tear-away edges.
+Line the baking sheet with parchment paper or a silicone baking liner and space the rolls a few inches apart.

 Want more smart tutorials for getting things done around the home?